 The number of military and civilian casualties during the Second World War is well documented.
 However, the number of Catholic Poles who died during WWII is either neglected or denied by historians.
 Moreover, the causes of their death are never properly reported.

-⇒ Second remark: Most studies do not highlight the terrible suffering of the Polish Nation.
+Most studies do not highlight the terrible suffering of the Polish Nation.
 Historians and media develop on the extermination of the Jewish population of Poland and usually mention a cumulative total regarding “Polish victims”, aggregating Jews and non-Jews.
 This is misleading because the casualties of Catholic Poles are not presented in a relevant and appropriate way.
 Whenever an approximate number of victims is mentioned, details about the causes of their deaths are not provided.
 Catholic Poles were the first to be incarcerated in the Auschwitz and a total of 140,000 Catholic Poles was deported to this extermination camp.
 This benign neglect regarding the tragedy of Catholic Poles is not acceptable anymore.
 To some extent, this is a serious prejudice.
-Do the lives of Catholic Poles worth less than the lives of Polish Jews?

 “(…) the meaning of the word Holocaust undergoes gradual modifications, so that the word begins to belong to the history of the Jews exclusively, as if among the victims there were not also millions of Poles, Russians, Ukrainians, and prisoners of other nationalities.”

 Czeslaw Milosz (1911-2004), Nobel Prize of Literature 1980.